trapd00r/pimpd/README.md

   * Ability to easily copy current track to specified location; i.e your portable
     musicplayer of choice or maybe to your to-burn directory
   * Huge load of interesting information regarding what's currently spinning
+  * Support for 256 colors
+  * Support for colorschemes

 ![screenshot](http://github.com/trapd00r/pimpd/raw/master/pimpd-1.0-screenshot.png)